An Essential Amalfi Coast Travel Guide

 When to Go

 If at all possible, avoid traveling to the Amalfi Coast during the peak summer months of July and August.
 At this time, its towns are swarming with tourists and roads can be painfully congested.
 Consider visiting in the spring or fall, when the crowds lessen but the Mediterranean climate is still enjoyable.
-If you’re looking to save some euros, winter travel is a good option, but keep in mind many cafes and restaurants close up shop during this time.
+If you’re looking to save some euros, an Amalfi Coast vacation in the winter is a good option, but keep in mind many cafes and restaurants close up shop during this time.

 How to Get Around